vinhdang111/french-equities-financial-analysis/README.md

 ## Motivation

-I'm building this project to combine my accounting/audit background (Big 4 assurance, CMA) with data analytics skills (Python, SQL, Power BI) as I move toward a career in Financial Data Analysis / FP&A. The goal is to simulate a realistic FP&A workflow end-to-end, using real financial data rather than a toy dataset.
+I'm building this project to combine my accounting/audit background with data analytics skills as I move toward a career in Financial Data Analysis / FP&A. The goal is to simulate a realistic FP&A workflow end-to-end, using real financial data rather than a toy dataset.

 ## Tech Stack

-- **Python** (pandas, yfinance, scikit-learn) — data collection, cleaning, and modeling
+- **Python** (pandas, yfinance, scikit-learn, matplotlib, seaborn) — data collection, cleaning, ratio analysis, and modeling
 - **SQL** (SQLite) — schema design, data cleaning, and structured storage
 - **Jupyter Notebook** — exploratory analysis, financial ratios, forecasting
 - **Power BI** — interactive dashboard for cross-company comparison